elijamesku/AutoOps/README.md

 ![Windows](https://img.shields.io/badge/Platform-Windows-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-# AutoOps: Local Automation Framework for IT Operations
+# AutoOps: Local Automation Framework for IT Ops
 AutoOps is a modular PowerShellbased automation suite that simulates enterprise grade IT workflows, including software compliance reporting, dashboard generation, webhook alerts, and zero-touch execution... all without requiring Intune or MDM platforms.

 This is not just a script... it's a flexible framework designed to emulate real world IT operations, scale across devices, and serve as a live demo of automation first IT administration.